fattorilab/vr-navigation-tasks/README.md

 ## Get this repo and ready to use

-Download [Git](https://git-scm.com/downloads) and use the git bash to clone this repository (and all tasks sub-repos) with:
+1. Download [Git](https://git-scm.com/downloads) and use the git bash to clone this repository (and all tasks sub-repos) with:

 ```bash
   git clone --recursive https://github.com/fattorilab/vr-navigation-tasks.git
 ```

+2. Open the [Unity Hub](https://unity.com/download), add a project task (e.g. Trial_Structure_free_choice_Task) e wait for Unity to setup and open the project.

+3. Set up all the relevant parameters (e.g. length of reward) and options (e.g. target dispositions) from the Unity Editor.

-If the repository of a task is modified, use the following to propagate the latest changes to this super repository:
+To propagate the latest changes of a given task project to this super repository:

 ```bash
 # Navigate to the sub-repository related to modified task